brianshumate/vaultron/README.md

 You can follow along from the [Your First Secret](https://www.vaultproject.io/intro/getting-started/first-secret.html) page onwards after initializing and unsealing your Vault.

-Speaking of which, here are some next steps for after Vaultron is formed:
+Speaking of which, here are some things you can do after Vaultron is formed:

 1. Initialize Vault with `vault init`
 2. Unseal Vault with `vault unseal` using 3 of the 5 unseal keys presented